smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 ### Critical Rules
 - Process must be identical across all supported IDEs (Cursor, Windsurf, Cline, Copilot)
-- Templates must always be sourced from the ai-templates directory
+- Templates must always be sourced from the .ai-templates directory
 - Documents must always be created in the ai-docs directory
 - Templates must be applied consistently
 - References between documents must be maintained